masamonoke/mesh-net-pet/readme.md

 # Bugs
 * <del>After killing node (nodes) there can be error 141 (broken pipe) when sending message to other nodes probably because of write to already closed fd</del>
-* Server can fail to send request result to client but the network handled request successfully when running parallel clients
+* <del>Server can fail to send request result to client but the network handled request successfully when running parallel clients</del>